 In women is a more common infection like cystitis.

 The overactive bladder

-and the interstitial cystitis are other relatively common causes of frequent micturition in women.
+and interstitial cystitis are other relatively common causes of frequent micturition in women.

 Causes in children

-Children have a small bladder, and if they increase their water intake (often forced by adults), they quickly have frequent urination.
+Children have small bladders, and if they increase their water intake (often forced by adults), they quickly have frequent urination.
 We must always rule out an infection or a congenital abnormality in children with frequent micturition.

 Other symptoms and frequent urination may indicate another possibly more severe condition.
 Therefore, frequent urination is alarming when it comes with:

 - pain or discomfort while urinating (painful or burning urination)